mgwozdz-unicon/freeCodeCamp-rails-tutorial/README.md

 `heroku create`
 This will output the url for your app.
 You can change the name of the app...
 `heroku rename railsroster`
+The url for the app is now https://railsroster.herokuapp.com/ Add your SSH keys:
+`heroku keys:add`
+Switch the `sqlite3` gem to only be used in development and create a new group in the Gemfile for production and have it use the postgres (pg) gem instead.
+`bundle install --without production`
+Commit your changes to git with the usual `git add .`, `git commit -am 'added pg to production'`, `git push` Push to heroku with `git push heroku main`
+If there are errors, follow the instructions in the output to resolve them.
+Then commit the changes and push them to main and retry the push to heroku.
+Push database migrations to heroku: `heroku run rails db:migrate` Your app should now be running on https://railsroster.herokuapp.com/